 - Each team will perform a routine not to exceed 1 minute. - Teams are encouraged to use their traditional school fight song.
-Should your school fight song exceed 1 minute, and no reasonable way to edit the routine is possible, please contact the USA office. - Timing will begin with the first organized movement, voice or note music, whichever comes first.
-Timing will end with the last beat of music or organized movement. - Props (poms, signs, flags, megaphones and/or banners) are permitted in this category and encouraged. - Fight song incorporation is limited to three (3) consecutive 8-counts of stunts and/or tumbling.
-If the fight song repeats, the incorporation will only be allowed both times if it is repeated exactly the same both times.
-Counting will begin with the first initiation of a skill and continue until either the incorporation is complete or the end of the 3rd 8-count. - Judging will be based on the following criteria, as well as elements noted on the scoresheet: - Crowd oriented material, fit to music, using effective spacing and formations, and incorporating visual effects. - Placement, synchronization and strength of motions. - Overall impression and crowd appeal.
+Should your school fight song exceed 1 minute, and no reasonable way to edit the routine is possible, please contact the USA office. - Timing will begin with the first organized movement, voice or note of music, whichever comes first.
+Timing will end with the last beat of music or organized movement. - Props (poms, signs, flags, megaphones and/or banners) are permitted in this category and encouraged.
+Each item type is not required. - Judging will be based on the following criteria, as well as elements noted on the scoresheet: - Crowd oriented material, fit to music, using effective spacing and formations, and incorporating visual effects. - Placement, synchronization and strength of motions. - $\circ\quad$ Overall impression and crowd appeal.